Why Choose Slate-ish?

 What is your lead time?

 Our On-Hand tiles will usually ship within 1-2 business days.
 Our Custom tiles ship in 1-2 weeks.
-Orders over 200 square foot may require additional lead time, please plan accordingly.
 Orders are shipped Ground (3-10 day transit).
 All orders can be expedited for an additional fee.
 Please contact us for an accurate quote!

-NOTE: Ash, Chocolate, Bark and Soot are in limited supply, and may increase lead times.
+NOTE: Ash, Graphite and Soot are in limited supply, and may increase lead times.

 What kind of installation tools do I need?